5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/OS_Compatibility_Patch_(XOSI)/README.md

   }

 ```
-ACPI also defines `OSYS`, and the relationship between `OSYS` and the above parameters is as follows:
+ACPI also defines `OSYS` which describes the used Windows Version in HEX code based on the year.
+The relationship between `OSYS` and the used Windows version is as follows:
   - `OSYS = 0x07D9`: Win7 system, i.e. `Windows 2009`</br>
   - `OSYS = 0x07DC`: Win8 systems, i.e. `Windows 2012`</br>
   - `OSYS = 0x07DD`: Win8.1 system, i.e. `Windows 2013`</br>